hakube/jacobhernandez/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: archive
-description: I'm a software and web developer from the Philippines working as a digital marketing asssistant for a digital agency.
-I specialize in web and desktop application development and Search Engine Optimization (SEO).
+description: I'm a software developer and I love video games and food.
+I hope to write something new every day.
+Welcome to my personal blog!
 robots: index,follow
 ---